cesinco/tableau-dashboard-extension-d3js/README.md

 </manifest>
 ```

-To implement the template above into your own project, you just need to modify the sections indicated above.
+To implement the template above into your own project, you just need to modify the sections indicated above (see [version with highights](assets/yellow_highlights.html)).

 ## Integrating your project code with Tableau